 The thyroid gland is located in the lower front of the neck, just below the larynx; it comprises two lobes connected by the isthmus.
 The lobes are divided into lobules containing follicular cells, which produce a glycoprotein material called colloid into the follicular lumen.
 The thyroid gland extracts iodine from dietary intake to incorporate into the thyroid hormone to produce two hormones: thyroxine (T4, which has 4 iodine molecules) or triiodothyronine (T3, which has 3 iodine molecules).
 These hormones are stored in the thyroid until needed.
 T3 is made from T4 by cleaving 1 iodine molecule.

 Regulation of thyroid function occurs through the hypothalamic-pituitary-thyroid axis.
 Within the paraventricular nucleus of the hypothalamus, thyrotropin-releasing hormone (TRH) is created and is regulated by tonic stimulation in response to positive/negative feedback (Figure 22-1).
 TRH is secreted via the pituitary portal circulation, where it acts as an agonist on anterior pituitary thyrotrope cells.
-It modulates the manufacture and distribution of thyrotropin ...
+It modulates the manufacture and ...